kubernetes/enhancements/keps/sig-storage/1710-selinux-relabeling/README.md

       * GlusterFS: no extra mount option is needed.
 * `/bin/mount` process must detect that the kernel supports SELinux.
 [It does so](https://github.com/util-linux/util-linux/blob/441f9b9303d015f1777aec7168807d58feacca31/libmount/src/context_mount.c#L291) by checking that both `/etc/selinux/config` file exists and `/sys/fs/selinux` is a mount point with "selinuxfs" type.
     * `/bin/mount` **silently** throws away the SELinux mount options otherwise.
+    * This applies to `/bin/mount` provided by [util-linux](github.com/util-linux/util-linux), which is the default in RHEL and Debian based distros.

 Note that volumes mounted with `-o context` don't have `seclabel` in their mount options.
 In addition, calling `chcon` there will fail with `Operation not supported`.

 ### SELinux support in Kubernetes volumes
 Currently, Kubernetes *knows*(*) which volume plugins support SELinux (i.e. supports extended attributes on a filesystem the plugin provides).
-If SELinux is supported for a volume, it passes the volume to the container runtime with ":Z" option ([`selinux_relabel`](https://github.com/kubernetes/cri-api/blob/648d24775c39780dfc367536f00197be64534684/pkg/apis/runtime/v1/api.proto#L205) in CRI).
+If SELinux is supported for a volume, kubelet passes the volume to the container runtime with ":Z" option ([`selinux_relabel`](https://github.com/kubernetes/cri-api/blob/648d24775c39780dfc367536f00197be64534684/pkg/apis/runtime/v1/api.proto#L205) in CRI).
 The container runtime then **recursively relabels** all files on the volume to either the label set in PodSpec/Container or the random value allocated by the container runtime itself.

 *) These in-tree volume plugins don't support SELinux: HostPath, NFS and Portworx.
 All other volume plugins support it.
-This knowledge is hardcoded in in-tree volume plugins (e.g. [NFS](https://github.com/kubernetes/kubernetes/blob/0c5c3d8bb97d18a2a25977e92b3f7a49074c2ecb/pkg/volume/nfs/nfs.go#L235)).
+This knowledge is hardcoded in the in-tree volume plugins (e.g. [NFS](https://github.com/kubernetes/kubernetes/blob/0c5c3d8bb97d18a2a25977e92b3f7a49074c2ecb/pkg/volume/nfs/nfs.go#L235)).

 For CSI, kubelet currently uses following heuristics:

-1. Mount the volume as usual (via `NodeStage` + `NodePublish` CSI calls).
+1. Let the CSI driver mount the volume as usual (via `NodeStage` + `NodePublish` CSI calls).
 2. Check mount options of the volume mount dir.
 If and only if it contains `seclabel` mount option, the volume supports SELinux and kubelet will pass ":Z" to the container runtime, which then relabels all files there.

 Note that we'll use docker ":Z" option as shortcut for `selinux_relabel` CRI option further in the text.